catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 :::: challenge

-### Identifying worthwhile assumptions
+### Evaluating testability

 Look at your list of assumptions.

-See if you can find an example for each of these criteria:
-* has a high impact
-* has a low impact
-* high/low likelihood
-* high/low testability
+Can you find one that would be easy to test, and one that would be hard to test?

 ::::